FOREX-Swiss franc soars after SNB drops cap on currency

 The move slammed speculative investors such as hedge funds, which entered the week with the most net short positions since the week ended June 9, 2013, according to CME Group data.
 The latest data showed hedge funds and other speculative investors were net short 24,171 futures contracts and another 662 options contracts, for a combined short of 24,833, worth about $3.5 billion.
 Each contract is worth 125,000 francs.

-For months, the Swiss National Bank has been resisting pressure to abandon the cap it imposed on the franc when investors picked it as their haven of choice in 2010 and 2011 from the euro zone’s economic and political troubles.
+The Swiss National Bank has been resisting pressure for months to abandon the cap it imposed on the franc when investors picked it as their haven of choice in 2010 and 2011 from the euro zone’s economic and political troubles.
 Switzerland is a heavily export-oriented economy, the SNB was fearful that a too-strong franc would undermine economic growth.

 The prospect of outright money-printing by the European Central Bank being introduced as early as next week has ratcheted up the pressure, with the SNB seen by market players as buying euros consistently around 1.2009 francs per euro in recent days.

 Traders viewed the SNB’s move as a sign that the ECB would move ahead with quantitative easing when it meets on Jan.
-22. That has fueled a rally in the dollar against the euro, analysts said.
+22. That’s fueled a rally in the dollar against the euro, said Borthwick.
 Yields on the German 10-year bond fell to a record low of 0.402 percent.

 The move still leaves the SNB with the same cocktail of policy difficulties to deal with.
 Like many economies in Europe, Switzerland is threatened by a debilitating cycle of falling prices and poor economic growth, which a strong franc worsens.

-The dollar was last down 0.83 percent against the safe-haven Japanese yen at 116.360 yen, not far from a nearly one-month low of 116.070 touched Wednesday.
+The dollar was last down 0.78 percent against the safe-haven Japanese yen at 116.430 yen.
 (Reporting by Sam Forgione; Additional reporting by Patrick Graham and Anirban Nag in London; Editing by Peter Galloway and David Gregorio)